Schema Markup Example

 Hidden Costs Most Businesses Overlook

-Logo Usage Rights & Trademark Issues
+Logo Usage Rights and Trademark Issues

 Unlimited Revisions